Membership of an organization is managed on the Members page. Only organization administrators can manage membership.

-In SonarCloud you can add members to an organization using the Add a member button.
-On the Members page.
+In SonarCloud, if GitHub automatic synchronization is not enabled, you can add members to an organization using the Add a member button on the Members page.
 Administrators can search for SonarCloud users and add them as members.

 Once users are added or synchronized, organization administrators can grant them permission to perform specific operations in the organization.
 It is up to the administrators to make sure each member gets the relevant permissions.
 To avoid having to manage individual permissions at a project level, organization admins can create groups to manage permissions and add new users to those groups on the Members page.